-These approaches are based on the belief that we all naturally gravitate towards what is good for us, only being temporarily blocked by difficult life experiences.
-It believes that with the right support we will all self-actualise (reach our best potential).
+Humanistic therapies focus on self-development, growth and responsibilities.
+They seek to help you find your strengths, creativity and choice in any situation.
+It is generally based on the belief that we all naturally gravitate towards what is good for us; only being temporarily blocked by difficult life experiences.
+Specialists offering this type of therapy believe that with the right support, we can, and will, all self-actualise (meaning we will reach our best potential).

 Human Givens therapy is based on the premise that humans have a set of innate needs (or ‘givens’), which determine our sense of wellbeing.
 It is believed that these needs have been refined over thousands of years and that we have in-built resources to help fill these needs.

-Reality therapy is a person-centred approach that focuses on the here and now rather than issues from the past.
+Reality therapy is a person-centred approach that focuses on the ‘here and now’ rather than issues from the past.
 It promotes problem-solving and making better choices to achieve specific goals.